All Episodes

 We're there, but we're not all the way there.

-He said, with that said, he he said for people with comorbidities, pre existing conditions, and the elderly, he thought it was appropriate for them to get vaccinated because this generally at the time, especially, was impacting older people, uh and in much greater numbers than younger people.
+He said, with that said, he said for people with comorbidities, pre-existing conditions, and the elderly, he thought it was appropriate for them to get vaccinated because this generally, at the time, especially, was impacting older people in much greater numbers than younger people.

-I gotta tell you with my own kids, it was not a big deal for them.
+I can tell you with my own kids, it was not a big deal for them.

 So he said that, and then he was excoriated.

-The guy that it created the technology for MRNA vaccinations.
+The guy that created the technology for mRNA vaccinations.

-Like, maybe we should listen to a guy like that instead of you know screaming uh he's not towing the party line.
+Like, maybe we should listen to a guy like that instead of, you know, screaming, he's not toe on the party line.

 Unbelievable.